Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/README.md

 To pass this course you must meet the following requirements:

-- Complete all required assignments
+- Complete all assignments listed in the Schedule
-- Pass all projects according to the associated project rubric
+- Pass the final project according to the associated project rubric (>=70 pts)
-- Pass the final summative assessment according to the rubric as specified in this class
+- Pass the final summative assessment according to the rubric as specified in this class (>=70 pts)
     - This will be further explained in the [study guide](StudyGuide.md)
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences